 Donate to HouSalvage

-Donating to HouSalvage is easy, reliable, and tax deductible.
+Donating to HouSalvage is easy, reliable, and is often tax deductible.
 Contact us to schedule a free donation pick-up today, or drop off your donations at your nearby HouSalvage store.
 Below is a list of items we accept.
-If you have any questions, please call your local HouSalvage center before making a delivery.
+Please call your local HouSalvage center before dropping off any items not in the following list.

 Appliances: Items in good working condition, including ranges and range tops, microwaves, ovens, range hoods, washers and dryers, gas or electric water heaters, and refrigerators.